Lesser Green's Function and Chirality-Reduced Entropy via the In-Medium NJL Model: Summary and Outlook

 \section{Summary and Outlook}

-In this work, we have developed a consistent framework to quantify the quantum entanglement between left- and right-handed quark sectors within the finite-temperature and density Nambu--Jona-Lasinio (NJL) model.
-Starting from the lesser Green’s function $G^{<}(k)$ in the real-time formalism, we derived the left-handed reduced correlator $C_L(\bm{k}) = P_L G^{<}(k) P_L$ and introduced the von~Neumann chirality entropy, $S_\chi=-\mathrm{Tr}\!\left[C_L\ln C_L+(1-C_L)\ln(1-C_L)\right]$, as an information-theoretic measure of chiral coherence, this entropy characterizes the degree of mixing between the two chiral components, thereby providing a direct link between dynamical mass generation and the quantum information content of QCD matter.
+Our results show that chiral symmetry restoration and the mixedness of the chirality-reduced subsystem are closely related, but not identical, even within a mean-field QCD-like model.
+In this work, we developed a correlator-based framework for analyzing chiral-sector mixedness in hot and dense quark matter within the finite-temperature and density Nambu--Jona-Lasinio (NJL) model.
+Starting from the lesser Green's function $G^{<}(k)$ in the real-time formalism, we constructed the equal-time correlation matrix $C(\bm{k})$ and defined the left-handed reduced correlator $C_L(\bm{k}) = P_L C(\bm{k}) P_L$.
+The corresponding von Neumann entropy, $S_\chi = -\mathrm{Tr}\left[C_L \ln C_L + (1-C_L)\ln(1-C_L)\right]$, was used to characterize the mixedness of the chirality-reduced subsystem.
+In this framework, the reduced correlator retains a nontrivial helicity structure and must therefore be described by its full spectrum of eigenvalues rather than by a single scalar occupation probability.

-The self-consistent solutions of the NJL gap equation reveal a QCD-like chiral phase structure: A second-order transition in the chiral limit and a smooth crossover for finite current quark mass.
-The dynamical quark mass $M_q(T,\mu_q)$ decreases continuously with temperature and chemical potential, signaling progressive chiral symmetry restoration.
-Using this behavior, we computed the chirality entanglement entropy density $S_\chi/V$ and found that it increases monotonically with both $T$ and $\mu_q$, approaching a maximal value as $M_q\to0$.
-Thus, $S_\chi$ mirrors the order-parameter behavior of $M_q$, i.e., it is nearly zero in the broken phase, where the system is chirally polarized, and maximal in the restored phase, where left- and right-handed components are thoroughly mixed.
+The self-consistent solutions of the NJL gap equation reproduce the expected QCD-like chiral phase structure, featuring a second-order transition in the chiral limit and a smooth crossover for finite current quark mass.
+Using these solutions, we evaluated the chirality-reduced entropy density $S_\chi/V$ and found that it exhibits characteristic nontrivial behavior across the chiral transition region.
+Although $S_\chi$ is correlated with chiral restoration, it is not an order parameter.
+Instead, it should be interpreted as a correlator-based measure of reduced chiral-sector mixedness, providing complementary information to the conventional chiral condensate via the full spectrum of the reduced correlator.

-A key aspect of this work is the scaling analysis of $S_\chi$ near the second-order critical line in the chiral limit.
-The dynamical mass exhibits the mean-field behavior $\beta_{M_q}\simeq1/2$, being consistent with the standard Landau universality of the NJL model.
-In contrast, the entropy provides $\beta_{S_\chi}\simeq 1$, i.e., a distinctly larger exponent.
-This difference arises because $S_\chi$ is the temperature derivative of the free energy.
-At the same time, the critical part of the latter is dominated by the order-parameter amplitude squared, $\Omega_{\rm crit}\sim M_q^2\sim (T_c-T)^1$.
-Consequently, the entropy inherits the $M_q^2$ scaling rather than $M_q$, leading to an exponent approximately twice that of the order parameter.
-This confirms that $S_\chi$ is not an order parameter itself, but a thermodynamic entanglement response that nevertheless remains tightly correlated with the underlying critical dynamics.